Bruno Suzuki: Negeri Sembilan FA

+Chonburi

-In 2021, Terengganu F.C. decided not to extend Castanheira's contract and release him.
-Castanheira was in negotiations with Chonburi F.C. in Thai League 1 but discussions were unsuccessful due to the COVID-19 situation in Thailand.
-Castanheira signed a one-year contract with Royal Malaysia Police F.C., continuing in the M league.
+In 2021, Terengganu has decided not to extend Bruno's contract and release him.
+Bruno was in negotiations with Chonburi in Thai League 1 but discussions were unsuccessful due to the COVID-19 pandemic in Thailand.

+Back to Malaysia

+Bruno signed a one-year contract with PDRM.
+On 10 December 2023, he scored his first hat-trick for the club in the 2023 Malaysia Super League fixture against Kelantan in a 7–2 win.

+Personal life

+Born in Brazil, Bruno was raised in Japan, his mother's country.
+As a result, he holds Japanese citizenship.